 What Sets Us Apart as Atlanta Criminal Lawyers

-There are hundreds of good criminal lawyers in Atlanta, but you need the best if charged with a crime.
+There are hundreds of competent criminal lawyers in Atlanta, but you need the best if charged with a crime.
 Our attorneys at Lawson and Berry act fast, every day of the week.
 If you or someone you love is in jail or has been charged with a crime, call us now.
 In all likelihood, we have seen your situation many, many times before.
 However, this does not mean we approach it the same way.
-We understand that every case is different and we will take the time to thoroughly investigate your case.
+We understand that every case is different, and we will take the time to thoroughly investigate your case.
 We will spend time listening to your side of the story and finding the evidence to help support it.
 Whether it is visiting the scene of the incident, interviewing witnesses, consulting doctors, we are willing to do whatever it takes to achieve the best result in your case.

 Our team is experienced in negotiating plea bargains to help reduce your potential sentence or eliminate some of the charges brought against you.
 However, we are just as skilled in obtaining favorable outcomes through a trial.
 Because of our decades of practice in Atlanta courts, we can also discuss an alternative sentencing program for your situation.
 We will take the time to understand what is the most important goal in your case: staying out of jail, keeping a conviction off your record, or avoiding fines.
 We will then build a defense around this goal.